 Most medical schools around the world require applicants to have completed courses in physics, chemistry, and biology during their undergraduate studies.
 These courses are fundamental because:

-• Physics: Understanding principles such as mechanics and fluid dynamics is essential for grasping concepts in medical imaging and other diagnostic technologies.
+- Physics: Understanding principles such as mechanics and fluid dynamics is essential for grasping concepts in medical imaging and other diagnostic technologies.
+While many UK and Australian universities no longer require A-Level Physics specifically, having studied Physics remains advantageous for certain medical specialisms like radiology.

-• Chemistry: Knowledge of organic and inorganic chemistry is crucial for understanding biochemistry and pharmacology, which are integral to medical practice.
+- Chemistry: Knowledge of organic and inorganic chemistry is crucial for understanding biochemistry and pharmacology, which are integral to medical practice.
+As of 2025, Chemistry remains mandatory at most UK medical schools, though a few universities now accept applicants who have taken Chemistry at AS Level, provided Biology is studied to full A-Level.

 2. Alternative Pathways